-Area Objective / Performance Indicator Preliminary Completion Criteria Timing Assessment tablelands, South Eastern Highlands Bioregion. of established trees are healthy and growing and the rehabilitation is recognisable as PCT 1330. healthy trees (1.5 to 2m in height) or approximately 10 years from planting.
+Area Objective / Performance Indicator Preliminary Completion Criteria Timing Assessment Gum grassy woodland on the tablelands, South Eastern Highlands Bioregion. intended final land use.
+More than 56% of established trees are healthy and growing and the rehabilitation is recognisable as PCT 1330. than 56% established, healthy trees (1.5 to 2m in height) or approximately 10 years from planting.
+2m height in areas.
+Some sections more successful than others.
 Habitat areas devoid of habitat features and accessible for log and rock placement.
 Use cleared trees and boulders to create habitat features in accessible habitat management areas All logs and boulders available for relocation have been placed in habitat areas that are accessible by machinery.
 Monitor every 2 years with the intent to achieve completion within 10 years of clearing activities.
-Not met.
-No evidence of habitat feature placement noted.
-No evidence provided.
-Stockpile of logs noted in HMA.
-Areas where assisted natural regeneration is primary activity.
+Not applicable to amenity bund as the area is too steep Areas where assisted natural regeneration is primary activity.
 Monitoring has indicated that natural regeneration is occurring.
 Signs of seeding occurring and signs of recruitment in all strata.
 Or evidence to demonstrate that the ecosystem will progress towards recruitment.
 When monitoring indicates natural regeneration is establishing itself and weed coverage is <15% of the area to be regenerated.
-Not met.
-Assisted natural regeneration areas found to require Sifton Bush control and tree planting.
-Fencing, exclusion, and protection works Rehabilitated areas signposted and fenced off from active quarry operations to prevent access.
+Not applicable to amenity bund Fencing, exclusion, and protection works Rehabilitated areas signposted and fenced off from active quarry operations to prevent access.
 All fences are in place, no barb wire exists in the internal fencing, signs are in place and gates are secured and operational.
 Internal fences that are no longer required are removed.
 As completed and monitored annually for maintenance purposes.
-Not met.
-No evidence of fencing of the amenity bund.
+Not applicable to amenity bund.
+SLR has assumed that the amenity bund will not be fenced and is not readily accessible in any case.

-Table F-2: Assessment of Habitat Management Area Preliminary Completion Criteria (applies to the northern HMA ie RM2 and RM3)
+Table E-2: Assessment of Habitat Management Area Preliminary Completion Criteria (applies to the northern HMA i.e. RM2 and RM3)